Background Gradient for Hero Section

 ob_end_clean();

-Step 4: Create a File Pointer with PHP
+Step 6: Create File Pointer

 // Create a file pointer with PHP.